manushig/smile-detection-app/backend/README.md

 ---

-## Notes for Reviewers
+## Notes

 - Haar cascade files are included in OpenCV installation—no extra model setup is needed.
 - Smile detection is limited by the accuracy of Haar cascades.
-See "Known Issues" below for details.
+See "Known Limitations of Haar Cascade Smile Detection" below for details.
 - All logs are saved in `backend/app.log`.
 Detection images are stored in `detected_smiles/`.
 - API endpoints and responses are fully documented in the OpenAPI schema ([/docs](http://localhost:8000/docs)).